Every manager in the car industry is aware of this:

 Practical and comprehensible.

-This program is about finding clarity about how we envision our future.
+This program is about finding clarity about how we imagine our future.
 It is about finding a balance between professional value creation and all other areas of life, such as finances, health, social network and lifestyle.

 The program is called "Skill to Skill".
 It is aimed at managers in the automotive industry and will be available from June 2024.